State Supply Chain

 The State Supply Chain (SSC) was established in 2020 as part of the Victorian Government’s response to the COVID-19 pandemic.
 The SSC is governed by the Department of Health and was set up with Monash Health as the supply and logistics lead and Health Purchasing Victoria (which became HealthShare Victoria (HSV) in 2021) as the procurement lead.

-The supply and logistics component is now transitioning across to HSV as the supply and logistics provider for public health services in Victoria.
-The SSC is planned to go live with HSV on 5 June 2023.
+The supply and logistics component has transitioned across to HSV as the supply and logistics provider for public health services in Victoria.
+The SSC is went live with HSV on 5 June 2023.

 The SSC currently has five components: